 - 2. Identify specific public assistance programs for target populations such as the aged, blind, and disabled. - 3.
-List and explain the Aid to Families with dependent Children programs; its policies, procedures, development and its controversies. - 4.
-Discuss the development of social work/welfare systems such as Nutritional, Food Stamps, and Food distribution programs.
+Identify and explain the Aid to Families with Dependent Children program: its policies, procedures, development, and controversies. - 4.
+Discuss the development of social work/welfare systems such as nutritional, food stamps, and food distribution programs.

-D. Unit IV Social Policy Today, its trends, current problems and prospects
+D. Unit IV Social Policy Today: Its Trends, Current Problems, and Prospects

-- 1. List and explain current policy and procedures in providing social services to children, the elderly and to people with mental illness. - 2.
-List and explain child welfare policy to include child abuse and neglect. - 3.
-List and explain the quest for gender and ethnic equality through social policy. - 4.
-Cite the major U.S. Supreme Court decisions that have significantly contributed to the implementation of civil rights, women rights, gay rights, education and employment rights. - 5.
-Identify and explain the process of implementing and evaluation a social work/welfare policy. - 6.
-Write a proposal for a social work program presented in class to include at a minimum, the agency's auspices, target population, services provided, the budget, and emerging trends in services delivery.
+- 1. Identify and explain current policies and procedures in providing social services to children, the elderly, and to people with mental illness. - 2.
+Identify and explain child welfare policies to include child abuse and neglect. - 3.
+Identify and explain the quest for gender and ethnic equality through social policy. - 4.
+Cite the major U.S. Supreme Court decisions that have significantly contributed to the implementation of civil rights, women rights, gay rights, education, and employment rights. - 5.
+Identify and explain the process of implementing and evaluating a social work/welfare policy. - 6.
+Write a proposal for a social work program presented in class to include, at a minimum, the agency's auspices, target population, services provided, budget, and emerging trends in servicesdelivery.